jlangch/venice/README.md

 persistent data structures together with Clojure style atoms, futures, promises, and agents greatly simplify writing concurrent code.

-Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone JAR to your classpath.
+Venice does not depend on any runtime libraries (other than the JVM).
+You can easily add it as standalone JAR to your classpath.

 Venice requires Java 8 or newer.